Environmental Social Governance (ESG)

 The Group is committed to offering the highest standards of customer service and appreciates that at times things go wrong.
 The Ramsdens philosophy is to see every complaint from the customer’s perspective and use a root cause analysis approach to put things right as quickly as possible and learn from any mistakes.

 The Group uses Trustpilot for customer feedback on its retail jewellery and foreign currency offerings.
 Both services currently enjoy excellent 5-star ratings.
-In addition, Ramsdens occasionally undertakes customer pulse surveys through its branch network to obtain customer feedback.
-The data is used to improve the Group’s communication strategies.
+All customer feedback is used to improve the Group’s communication strategies.

 Charitable endeavours

-The Group believes it has an obligation to give back where it can and has a programme of supporting local and national charities.
+The Group believes it has an obligation to give back where it can and in FY24, the Group has directly contributed over £46,000 to various charities with a commitment that 0.5% of Group’s prior year post tax profit is used to benefit good causes.

 Supplier relationships including franchisees